KEBC: History

 Then in 1969, Matthew Bonebrake decided to once again go twenty-four hours.
 The first all-night disc jockey was legendary radio personality Vin Smith (then known as Mel Smith), who later gained fame as The Midnight Bookworm on CRN Digital Talk.
 Smith later moved the Midnight Bookworm book show to America First Radio, where it is a part of the Night Shift program, starring Uncle Buck, and the International UFO Institute Radio Program, where he co-hosts with Col. Ripster.
 Other fine broadcasters at KOCY were Al Cohen, who had a morning show on KOCY in the late 60s, and sportscasters Ross Porter, of Los Angeles Dodgers broadcasting fame, and NBC's all-time great, Curt Gowdy.
 Porter hosted sports reports.
 One of the great voices of radio, former Mutual Broadcasting mainstay Carlton Beck also worked at KOCY, late in his career.
 Beck was a close personal friend of owner Matthew Bonebrake, and had a wildly popular music program that ended at midnight (another recycled OKC call from the past).

-In 2003, the KOCY callsign was selected by Tyler for their new 1560 AM station (the former KWCO(AM), Chickasha) that was moved into the Oklahoma City market, licensed to Del City.
-From the beginning of 1560's existence as a "DEL CITY" station it was affiliated with the Radio Disney network, until March 2013 when it flipped to 24/7 Comedy.
+In 2003, the KOCY callsign was selected by Tyler for their new 1560 AM station (the former KWCO (AM), Chickasha) that was moved into the Oklahoma City market, licensed to Del City.
+From the beginning of 1560's existence as a "DEL CITY" station it was affiliated with the Radio Disney network on August 1, 2003, until March 2013, when it flipped to 24/7 Comedy.

-As a stroke of Oklahoma radio irony, Clear Channel gave up the KEBC call sign for its 1340 (AM) station in October 2010 in favor of KGHM (The Game.) to coincide with that stations resent format change to sports a few years earlier.
-Very quickly afterward the Tyler group changed 1560's call letters to KEBC, as a result the Tyler family once again owns the KEBC call sign since family patriarch and Tyler group company founder Ralph Tyler used it for his 94.7(FM) station in the mid 70's to early 80's.
+As a stroke of Oklahoma radio irony, Clear Channel gave up the KEBC call sign for its 1340 (AM) station in October 2010, in favor of KGHM (The Game). to coincide with that stations resent format change to sports a few years earlier.
+Very quickly afterward the Tyler group changed 1560's call sign to KEBC, as a result the Tyler family once again owns the KEBC call sign since family patriarch and Tyler group company founder Ralph Tyler used it for his 94.7(FM) station in the mid 70's to early 80's.
 The KOCY callsign was originally of course on 1340.

 In March 2013, KEBC switched to a comedy format, and a translator application was filed with the FCC to bring KEBC's programming to FM.

-On August 1, 2014 the station flipped to sports talk as The Franchise 2, branding itself as a sister station KRXO, known as "The Franchise".
+On August 1, 2014, the station flipped to sports talk as The Franchise 2, branding itself as a sister station KRXO, known as "The Franchise".
 The station joined SportsMap Radio Network with the change.
-On November 1, 2014 the translator now is sold to KRXO.
+On November 1, 2014, the translator now is sold to KRXO.